June 18, 1941: Louis vs Conn I

 Conn came back in the eleventh, using his excellent footwork to avoid Louis’ strongest punches and find angles for his own.
 And then came the twelfth, perhaps the most unforgettable of the fight.
-To everyone’s unbelieving eyes, there was Louis awkwardly backpedalling after absorbing a vicious left hook.
-The crowd came to its feet again and the stands of the Polo Grounds shook and trembled as the hunted had become the hunter.
+To everyone’s unbelieving eyes, there was Louis awkwardly back-pedaling after absorbing a vicious left hook.
+The crowd came to its feet again and the stands of the Polo Grounds trembled as the hunted became the hunter.
 For the first time in his reign as champion, Louis was in full retreat, dazed and staggering, and no one was more grateful than “The Brown Bomber” when the bell finally rang.

-If world title fights in 1941 had been 12 rounds instead of 15, Billy Conn would have scored a tremendous upset by taking a close decision.
-Everyone sensed that the fight now belonged to Conn.
-Not only was he ahead on points, but he had badly shaken Louis and in the late going had dictated the terms.
-All he had to do was continue to box smartly and the title was his.
-But there were three rounds to go and Conn was about to make his first, and last, serious error in ring strategy that night as the bell rang for round 13 and the huge crowd roared in anticipation.
+If world title fights in 1941 had been twelve rounds instead of fifteen, Billy Conn would have scored a tremendous upset by taking a close decision and winning the heavyweight championship of the world.
+All knew the fight now belonged to Conn.
+Not only was he ahead on points, but he was dictating the terms and had badly shaken Louis in the round just ended.
+All he had to do was box smartly and the title was his.
+But there were three rounds to go and Conn was about to make his first, and last, serious error in ring strategy that night as the bell rang and the huge crowd roared in anticipation.

 Conn just couldn’t help being greedy.
 Or as some would say later, “too Irish.”
-He wanted to pick up right where he had left off at the end of round 12 and pursue the knockout that was so close he could taste it.
-He moved directly to the champion, cuffing him with a hard one-two to start the thirteenth and, soon to be, final round.
+He wanted to pick up where he had left off at the end of round twelve and pursue the knockout that was so close he could taste it.
+He moved directly to the champion, cuffing him with a hard one-two to start the soon-to-be final round.
 Meanwhile Joe, who had just been told by trainer Blackburn that he needed a knockout to win, responded with appropriate urgency.
-The two warriors went toe-to-toe and the challenger stayed in the trenches with the bigger and more powerful man, trading punch for punch, and bringing the crowd to its feet again with another wild flurry of blows, before the inevitable finally happened.
+The two went toe-to-toe as Conn decided to push his luck and stay in the trenches with the bigger, more powerful man, trading punch for punch, the intense exchange bringing the crowd to its feet again as the challenger unleashed another wild flurry of blows.
+But then, the inevitable.

-As the tale goes, when Louis exited the ring he encountered his manager, John Roxbury, who stood with a cigar protruding from the corner of his mouth.
-“How many of those did you swallow tonight?” asked Louis.
-Joe didn’t need to explain what he meant.
-Everyone at the Polo Grounds had swallowed hard more than once that night, having been thrilled by one of the finest and most dramatic championship fights in boxing history.
+As the tale goes, when Louis exited the ring he encountered his manager, John Roxborough, who stood with a cigar protruding from the corner of his mouth.
+Louis looked at him and asked: “How many of those did you swallow tonight?”
+Joe didn’t wait for an answer; Roxborough didn’t offer one.
+After all, everyone at the Polo Grounds had swallowed hard more than once that night, having been thrilled by one of the finest and most dramatic championship fights in boxing history.

 — Robert Portis